FAQ

 -

 Yes!
 The VSC has partnered with several campus groups including U Alumni and the Union to offer our students scholarships during both the fall and spring semesters.
 Our scholarships are all cash-based, so they will not affect your other benefits or other scholarships that you might receive.
 We post all of our scholarships on the University’s Scholarship Management Site, Academic Works.
-This site also list many other scholarships offered by various departments and can be filtered to show only scholarships applicable to you.
+This site also lists many other scholarships offered by various departments and can be filtered to show only scholarships applicable to you.

 -